deplicator/n-Queens/README.md

 Description
 -----------
-Displays a text based board for all solutions to the [n-queens problem][1].
+Displays a text board for all solutions to the [n-queens problem][1].

 Assignment